futurend/v-sync/README.md

-sync-pi
+v-sync
 =======

-node video playback sync for raspberry pi
+Network video playback synchronization for Linux and OSX.